 By Alex Ross

 Alex Ross, Managing Editor of The Isamu Noguchi Catalogue Raisonné, explores the creation of Noguchi’s monumental sculptural frieze History Mexico, of 1936.
-Located in an upper landing of the Mercado Abelardo L. Rodriguez in the historic center of Mexico City, History Mexico is Noguchi’s first realized public artwork, predating the artist’s iconic News for the Associated Press Building in Rockefeller Center by almost four years.
+Located on an upper landing of the Mercado Abelardo L. Rodriguez in the historic center of Mexico City, History Mexico is Noguchi’s first realized public artwork, predating the artist’s iconic News for the Associated Press Building in Rockefeller Center by almost four years.
 Readers will learn about new research into this important moment in the artist’s career, when Noguchi’s own artistic interests found dramatic expression through the themes of Mexican muralism, creating one of the great anti-fascist works of the last century.

-Several early surveys that discuss Isamu Noguchi’s first efforts at creating public art understandably have focused on his iconic News of 1940, a monumental relief sculpture in stainless steel that Noguchi designed and installed over the entrance to the Associated Press Building in Rockefeller Center.
+Several early surveys that discuss the first efforts Isamu Noguchi made at creating public art understandably have focused on his iconic News of 1940, a monumental relief sculpture in stainless steel that Noguchi designed and installed over the entrance to the Associated Press Building in Rockefeller Center.
 Certainly, winning such a prestigious commission for a prominent New York City building became a turning point in the establishment of Noguchi’s national reputation as an artist.
 In terms of its position in the development of his artistic ideas, however, Noguchi would later refer to his model for News as “a kind of hangover” from another public mural he had sculpted several years earlier in Mexico City.1 Noguchi’s History Mexico, a monumental relief mural completed in 1936, predates the Rockefeller commission by almost four years and is, in fact, Noguchi’s first realized artwork designed specifically for a public space.

 History Mexico is the equal of News in both its scale and as a technical achievement.
 Just under eight feet tall and almost 72 feet wide, the mural extends over three adjacent walls.
 Noguchi was able to sculpt this massive work by hand over an eight-month period between 1935 and 1936, using concrete and pigmented cement.
 The mural was sculpted in very deep relief, measuring almost 20 inches at its deepest points.
 Certain elements of the composition extend up to 10 inches proud of the wall, and reach out dramatically into the space of the viewer.